sha256feng/install_pytorch/README.md

 ## Clone the repo

-Log in to a head node on one of the GPU clusters (Tiger or Adroit).
+Log in to a head node on one of the GPU clusters.
 Then clone the repo using:

 ```
 git clone https://github.com/sha256feng/install_pytorch.git